computersarecool/halcyon/README.md

 A more full write up of this project is available [here](https://willynolan.com/halcyon).

 ## Tested On
-- Windows
+- Windows 10

 ## To Use
 - Clone this repo and open `TouchDesigner/project.toe`

 ## Project Structure
-NOTE: This is definitely not how a normal project should be structured.
+**NOTE: This is not how a typical project should or would be structured.**
 Here, nothing is externalized because the simplest possible choices (at every opportunity) were taken with the end user (operator) in mind.